 Plot summary and some positive aspects

-In case you haven’t seen Split and Unbreakable, would advise not read this review, because I’m going to spoil both movies and you should watch them, they are pretty great.
-The story is set three months after events of Split and Kevin Wendell Crumb/Beast (played once again by James McAvoy), kidnap another group of girl, but David Dunn/The Overseer (Bruce Willis) with the help of his son Joseph (Spencer Treat Clark) is searching for him.
-After their confrontation they are arrested by the police and transferred to mental institution led by Dr. Ellie Staple (Sarah Paulson), who seeks to convince them that they are not superhuman beings.
+In case you haven’t seen Split and Unbreakable, I would advise not to read this review, because I’m going to spoil both movies and you should watch them, they are pretty great.
+The story is set three months after the events of Split and Kevin Wendell Crumb/Beast (played once again by James McAvoy), kidnaps another group of girl, but David Dunn/The Overseer (Bruce Willis) with the help of his son Joseph (Spencer Treat Clark) is searching for him.
+After their confrontation they are arrested by the police and transferred to a mental institution led by Dr. Ellie Staple (Sarah Paulson), who seeks to convince them that they are not superhuman beings.
 Also Elijah Price/Mr. Glass (Samuel L. Jackson) is there for some reason.
-As far as performances goes James McAvoy is once again amazing and is really trying to make the movie work, Spencer Treat Clark is serviceable as Joseph Dunn and I have to say that casting the same actor as in Unbreakable was a good decision and that’s about it, I’ll get to others in next part.
+As far as performances goes James McAvoy is once again amazing and is really trying to make the movie work, Spencer Treat Clark is serviceable as Joseph Dunn and I have to say that casting the same actor as in Unbreakable was a good decision and that’s about it, I’ll get to the other actors in the next part.
 If you are unaware cinematographer for this movie is the same as in Split, his name is Mike Gioulakis and he is very talented.
 His previous movies were, of course Split and It Follows a horror movie I would very much recommend.
-So Glass looks pretty great and I have to applaud M. Night for bringing Mike Gioulakis back.
+So, Glass looks pretty great and I have to applaud M. Night for bringing Mike Gioulakis back.

 It all makes sense now